writethedocs/www/docs/writing/beginners-guide-to-docs.rst

 It is also the first interaction that most users will have with your project.
 So having a solid README will serve your project well.

+Some people even go as far as to `start your project with a README`_

+.. _start your project with a README: http://tom.preston-werner.com/2010/08/23/readme-driven-development.html

 .. _write:

 What to write